newpatiente2e/docs/docs/10-intro.md

 1. Submits verified new data.
 1. Surgery admin verifies registration and adds to the doctors patient management system.
 1. Data is stored in patient system.
-1. Document data analysed and translated.
+1. Document data analyzed and translated.

 ![The image shows the registration process](../static/img/registration_process.png)